 The rules concerning the renewal of the lease are fixed in the Civil Code of Québec and reproduced on the mandatory lease form.
 By following the time limit allotted according to the duration of the lease, the lessor may give a notice of rent increase.
 Within a month of receiving the notice, the tenant may dispute the rent increase by notifying the lessor of his refusal.
-If the two parties do not reach an agreement, the lessor has one month to file an application at the Régie du logement.
+If the two parties do not reach an agreement, the lessor has one month following the reception of the tenant's refusal to file an application at the Régie du logement.